-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-No It is not standard for leases in the Netherlands to contain a tenant's covenant to comply with all legal obligations or statutory requirements.
+If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?

+It is not standard for leases in the Netherlands to contain a tenant's covenant to comply with all legal obligations or statutory requirements.

 However, there is a requirement under statute to comply with all laws and customary practices (see art.
 5.2 of the GTC).

-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 Normally this is covered by a catch all such as "any future charges required for good estate management".

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 Yes, the tenant may have to continue to pay.

 A tenant may claim a rent reduction if there is a defect (gebrek) in the property, but only a serious breach by the landlord may lead to a successful claim.

 If the property is fully destroyed (e.g. due to fire) the lease can be dissolved on application to the court.
 However, this is a discretionary remedy, which means the court is unlikely to make an order unless the defaulting party is in serious and persistent breach of its obligations.

-Netherlands

-4 Is it common for leases to contain a tenant's keep-open covenant?
 If so, might a governmental quarantine or shutdown put the tenant in breach?
 How would a landlord enforce the covenant?

-Yes It is standard for retail leases.
+It is standard for retail leases.

 If the tenant is in breach it gives rise to a contractual penalty.

 It is also included in art.
 5.1 of the GTC (exploitatieplicht).

-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-No, probably not.
+Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?

 However, there is a force majeure provision under art.
 6:75 DCC.
-A party cannot be held liable in case of force majeure .
+A party cannot be held liable in case of force majeure.
 For this to apply, the event must not be the result of a fault of the party, nor of circumstances that are at the risk of that party.
-There is a high bar to be met to establish force majeure .
-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+There is a high bar to be met to establish force majeure.

+Could the parties argue that the lease contract is frustrated by COVID-19?

 If a lease obligation is impossible to perform, one party may dissolve the lease if this is proportionate to the nature of the breach.
 However a court ruling is required before an office lease can be dissolved.

 Under the Dutch Civil Code, a contract can theoretically be dissolved, due to unforeseen circumstances.
 There is a high bar to be met to establish such circumstances.

 Dissolution of a lease in the Netherlands may be by the parties, or the courts, and results in the termination of the lease contract.
 If a lease is entered into for a fixed period, it will not be possible for the tenant or the landlord to unilaterally terminate the lease prematurely, unless the other party is in serious breach of its obligations under the lease (for example non-payment of the rent for a significant period of time - in general - at least three months).
 In such cases, the competent court can be asked to dissolve the lease - the court will assess whether the breach of the obligation is serious enough to justify termination of the lease on the basis of all circumstances involved.

-7 Do landlords and tenants commonly obtain business interruption insurance?
-No This is not a standard requirement in Dutch leases.
-Under Dutch law both the tenant and landlord have the obligation to act as good tenant and good
+Do landlords and tenants commonly obtain business interruption insurance?

+This is not a standard requirement in Dutch leases.